-I’ve done a lot of landscape photography over the years, in fact my best selling images are all landscapes, but my bread and butter is earned in studio photography and as we got busier, the landscape photography has receded into the background.
+I've done a lot of landscape photography over the years, in fact my best selling images are all landscapes, but my bread and butter is earned in studio photography and as we got busier, the landscape photography has receded into the background.
 It needed a shot in the arm and so I went out a couple of months ago and invested in a new camera.
-A camera attached to a flying platform, a drone to be precise.
+A camera attached to a flying platform, a drone.

 The technology is amazing, especially the stabilisation.
 DJI are a Chinese company supplying drones to the media industry and hobbyists all over the world.
 I look up and see the Drone buffeted by winds, look down and see a rock solid stable image on my monitor.
 I use a combined polarising and neutral density filter in the bright sunshine, but there's no need in the late evening and its then that the drama of the light begins to unfold.

 There are new angles up there, new stories to tell.
 The story is one of freedom and wide open spaces and the interest in the images that I've posted on Twitter has been strikingly different - people that I've never met have commented and retweeted, these images are finding a new audience and I'm delighted that they speak to so many people.